BalteanuAndrei709/FlightBooking/ReadMe.md

     !!
 1 -> publish payment created by you in PayPal (returns the url that redirects you for processing the payment).

-    2. Capture Order: Confirm/execute the payment by calling back PayPal.
+    2. Capture Order: Confirm/execute the payment created.
+Once the capture occurs, the money is transfered betwen the payer and the payee.